blueprints-for-text-analytics-python/blueprints-text/README.md

   * "nbviewer" opens the notebook for viewing on nbviewer.ipython.org
   * "colab" opens a runnable copy on Google's Colab service.

-You can run each cell separately by hitting "Shift-enter".
-Do not leave out any cell and don't forget to run the first code cells for the setup.
+If you ron the notebook locally or on Colab, you can execute each cell separately by hitting "Shift-enter".
+Do not skip cells and don't forget to run the first code cells for the setup.

   * **Chapter 1: Gaining First Insights from Textual Data** [[git](ch01/First_Insights.ipynb)]